-You may be thinking, “How on earth can motion cause low back pain?
+You may be thinking, “How can motion cause low back pain?
 Weren’t humans designed to be in motion?”
-Well, yes, humans are meant to be active.
+Yes, humans are meant to be active.
 But like all well-built machines, sometimes normal use leads to wear and tear.

 We’re not, by any means, telling you that in order to be free of low back pain you must remain motionless.
-In fact, that may cause more pain than excessive motion.
-We’re just trying to inform you about what may be causing that ache in your lower back.
+In fact, inactivity may cause more pain than excessive motion.
+Keep reading to discover what may be causing that ache in your lower back.

 1. Strained muscles from twisting motions